Early Exploration Through The Highlands (1800-1853)

 During the next 10 years, further explorations led by Lieutenants Marlow, Smith, Briscoe, and Walpole followed a number of First Nations’ routes.
 In the fall of 1827, Walpole’s expedition retraced Catty’s probable journey from Lake Simcoe to the Madawaska River.
 Walpole learned that squatters had named Moore Lake and Moore’s Falls in honour of Sam and his original trading post.
 Gull Lake and Gull River were also named.

 In 1818, surveying began in the southern part of the United Counties of Peterborough and Victoria.
 The three main settlements in the area were: Scott’s Plain (Peterborough); Williamstown (Omemee) in 1825; and Purdy’s Mills in 1827.
-The English, Irish and Scottish settlers brought their customs from the old country with them, including their attitude toward alcohol which would have a big influence on frontier life.
+The English, Irish, and Scottish settlers brought their attitudes about drinking with them to these new settlements.

 The founding of most villages followed a pattern: first, locate a good water source to power the grist and saw mills (the first businesses to be built); second, open a general store; third, start official distilleries and unofficial back-woods stills; and fourth, open a hotel with an attached tavern.
-In 1831, a newly arrived immigrant worker to Omemee’s farming community noted, “We had whiskey on the table for breakfast, and then one black bottle to last until tea, and also whiskey for supper.
-This was the rations for two men.”
-Another worker noted, “Every town was full of drunken men racing and trading horses; and this was on a Sunday.”
-2. By the late 1840s, Omemee had a population of less than 500 but hosted 22 businesses that made or sold alcohol.
+By the late 1840s, Omemee had a population of less than 500 but hosted 22 businesses that made or sold alcohol.

 In 1848, a surveyor ran the line that became Bobcaygeon Road through northern Peterborough County.
 Settlers followed this line and squatted on nearby land.
 Two years later, when a map of Northern Peterborough County was completed, Bob’s Lake was clearly labelled.
 This was the earliest reference to the lake’s name that I found.